Walk. Walk. Walk. Running may have been a ‘go to’ exercise when

 three times a week.
 Being

-able to walk any distance for a half hour is important!
+able to walk any distance for 30 minutes is important!

 CONTACT Spinal Care Clinic